Pending Marriage Equality Cases

 - more than 200 same-sex couples married in CO,

 - more than 800 same-sex couples married in IN,

 - more than 300 same-sex couples married in MI,

 - more than 500 same-sex couples married in WI,

-These marriages are now being recognized for at least federal law purposes.
+As a general matter, these marriages are now being recognized for at least federal law purposes.

 In OH, the District Court’s rulings in two cases requiring recognition of marriages entered outside the state by same-sex couples remain in effect as to the named plaintiffs in both cases.
 Furthermore, the 7th Circuit on 7/1/14 partially lifted its stay of the injunction issued by the IN District Court in order to require recognition pending appeal of the marriage of one same-sex couple who are facing a terminal illness.

 Some other states are recognizing marriages same-sex couples have entered outside the state for limited purposes (such as MO, for purposes of filing state taxes, and WY, for purposes of obtaining a divorce).
-A court order requiring recognition by the state of UT of marriages entered in that state prior to the stay of an injunction allowing same-sex couples to marry in the state has itself been temporarily stayed.
+A court order requiring recognition by the state of UT of marriages entered in that state prior to the stay of an injunction allowing same-sex couples to marry in the state has itself been stayed.

 Other Relationship Recognition